-East Midlands Airport is in the middle of nowhere.
-The surrounding fields hug the M1 motorway as it roars past the lone runway, creeping towards Leicester and Coventry, and big old London beyond that, upsetting the rabbits and mice stuck on the central reservation.
+East Midlands Airport doesn't have a direct rail line and it is quite far away from any rail connections, hence why so many passengers choose to travel in an airport taxi.
+The surrounding fields hug the M1 motorway as it roars past the lone runway, creeping towards Leicester and Coventry, and big old London beyond that.

-It's a small site, possessed of a single terminal, but one of the most important regional airports in the country, providing holidays and business opportunities for people all over the Midlands, from families in Derby, to bank executives in Loughborough.
+It's a small site, with just the 1 terminal, but one of the most important regional airports in the country, providing holidays and business opportunities for people all over the Midlands, from families in Derby, to bank executives in Loughborough.

-Saloon cars, as well as executive Mercedes, and minibuses, designed to hold up to forty people, are available from specialist airport taxi firms in all the cities surrounding East Midlands.
-Prices vary, but a trip to Leicester in a standard Ford Mondeo costs in the region of £35-£40 per car, increasing to £50+ if a larger vehicle is required.
+Saloon cars, as well as executive Mercedes, and minibuses, designed to hold up to forty people, are available from specialist East Midlands Airport taxi firms in all the cities surrounding the airport.
+Prices vary, but a trip to Leicester in a standard Ford Mondeo costs in the region of £35-£45 per car, increasing to £50+ if a larger vehicle is required.

 A taxi ride to Derby, a city famous for its Championship football team, Derby County, is slightly cheaper, at around £30 for a saloon car and £45 for a minibus.
 Prices for Nottingham are comparable to those for Leicester.

-It is advisable to contact taxi companies direct with your particular requirements, as prices can change without notice, sometimes depending on how heavy your hat box is!
+It is advisable to contact an East Midlands taxi company directly with your particular requirements, as prices can change without notice, sometimes depending on how heavy your hatbox is!

-Abbey Park, one of three enormous public parks in the centre of Leicester, is a favourite haunt of first year archaeology students during the summer, and protects the remains of a 12th century abbey, buried just beneath the verdant grass.
-The park is a twenty-five mile journey from the airport, and could set you back an amount of at least £40.
-However, a taxi from the city centre should only cost around £10.
+Abbey Park, one of three enormous public parks in the centre of Leicester, is a favourite haunt of first-year archaeology students during the summer and protects the remains of a 12th-century abbey, buried just beneath the verdant grass.
+The park is a twenty-five-mile journey from the airport and could set you back at least £40.

-The Walkers Stadium, affectionately known as the ‘’Crisp Bowl’’, is the home ground of Leicester City football team, and a magnet for local sports fans.
-With the Welford Road rugby stadium just up the road, match days can get a little hectic, but the bright colours and loud songs are welcome distractions from the quiet summer, when the local students go home.
+The King Power Stadium, also known as 'Filbert Way', is the home ground of Leicester City football team, and a magnet for local sports fans.
+With the Welford Road Rugby Stadium just up the road, match days can get a little hectic, but the bright colours and loud songs are welcome distractions from the quiet summer when the local students go home.
 The two stadia sit within eight hundred metres of each other, and twenty miles from the airport.

-A third sports stadium can be found at Pride Park, Derby, the home of the aforementioned Derby County.
-The city may not have the ancient history of Leicester, but the village of Darley Abbey on the outskirts of Derby is a haven far removed from the clamour of the football fans and the road works on the M1.
+A third sports stadium can be found at Pride Park (Officially known due to a sponsorship deal as the iPro Stadium), Derby, the home of the aforementioned Derby County.
+The city may not have the ancient history of Leicester, but the village of Darley Abbey on the outskirts of Derby is a haven far removed from the clamour of the football fans!

 Located two miles from the city centre, Darley Abbey boasts an impressive eighty-acre park, and myriad churches and old buildings that will have visitors reaching for their cameras.
 The Abbey Pub, a low rambling structure formed from the dissolution of the monasteries in the 16th century, is a unique place to hide from the driving rain.